 He is often described as Social Technologist, an entrepreneur, and a data geek, and has worked in the on-line world since the 1980’s, including the early phases of companies including Cisco Systems and Juniper Networks, and start up projects with Microsoft, IBM and Motorola.

 After more than two decades working at the leading edge of technology, Benjamin is still passionate about what can be achieved at the intersection of people and technology, to make the world a better place.
 He has also worked as a photographer, and a bass player, and can occasionally be found in a recording studio.

 He makes the occasional appearance on Radio and TV, explaining the way that technology is changing how business and society work, and is also active in the academic domain as both a researcher, lecturer, and as a perpetual student.

-When he isn’t involved in other pursuits, Benjamin can be found relaxing with his wife and four children at his Surrey home, in as much as anyone relaxes in a home with teenagers and a fast growing business.
-He also has an uncanny ability to write about himself in the third person – perfected during his time as a senior marketing executive, and mastered during his training as a psychologist.
+When he isn’t involved in other pursuits, Benjamin can be found relaxing with his wife and four children at his Surrey home, in as much as anyone relaxes in a home with multiple teenagers.
+He also has an uncanny ability to write about himself in the third person, delevolped during his time as a senior marketing executive, and mastered during his training as a psychology researcher.
 He keeps a flock of chickens, too many guitars and an archive of ancient computing devices.

-Do get in touch – it would be great to hear from you.
+Do get in touch – he would love to hear from you.